Insider Tips: Sausalito Ferry Bike Guidelines

 5. Go have a great time in Sausalito.

 Insiders Tip: The Sausalito ferries depart right on time, even if the Mayor of Sausalito were running up the dock asking them to wait.
+The Mayor knows this so don’t expect to see her sprinting towards the pier and screaming for them to stop.

 Key to the Map Below: